Powering Christmas Lights with DC power

 How to power LED Christmas lights with battery power using a power inverter

-Power Christmas lights with a power inverter is quite simple.
+Powering Christmas lights with a power inverter is quite simple.
 First you'll need to have a standard AC to 12v power inverter.
 Most of us have seen these devices (probably in cars where the inverter is typically plugged into a cigarette lighter.)
 DonRowe.com has a good selection of power inverters.
-Once you've acquired the power inverter all you need to do is hook up the battery power source the the inverter and plug the light set into the power inverter.
+They come in different sizes, so make sure you choose one, that is big enough to power the lights you are going to be hooking up to it.
+Once you've acquired the power inverter, all you need to do is hook up the battery power source to the inverter, and plug the light set into the power inverter.
+It is a good idea to have two battery sources, that way you can recharge one while the other is being used, and you will never run out of battery power.

 Powering Christmas lights using battery power without a power inverter

-He first option is really the fastest and most efficient solution for battery powering Christmas lights; however, if you are one of those people that like to take stuff apart and put it back together this might be the best route for you.
+The first option is really the fastest, and most efficient solution for battery powering Christmas lights; however, if you are one of those people that like to take stuff apart and put it back together, this might be the best route for you.